mohd2sh/cqrs-beyond-database/README.md

 **Step 3: Verify Product Appears (After CDC Sync)**
 ![Verify New Product](docs/Scenario-3-GetAllProductsAndVerify.png)
-*After 2-5 seconds, the new product appears in Elasticsearch via the CDC pipeline*
+*After small delay, the new product appears in Elasticsearch via the CDC pipeline*

 This demonstrates **eventual consistency**: the write operation completes immediately in SQL Server, but the read operation reflects the change after the CDC pipeline (Debezium → Kafka → Elasticsearch Sink Connector) processes the event.